swarajbendge/DSA-in-Cpp/README.md

 Welcome to DSA-in-Cpp, a well-organized collection of Data Structures and Algorithms implemented in C++.
 This repository is designed to help students to learn and prepare for coding interviews.
 This repository is well structured covering topics from Basics of DS, Advanced DS and Important Algorithms.

-✅ Basic Data Structures (Arrays, Strings, Linked Lists, etc.)
+✅ Basic Data Structures (Arrays, Strings, Linked Lists, stack, queue etc.)

-✅ Advanced Data Structures (Stacks, Queues, Trees, Graphs, etc.)
+✅ Advanced Data Structures (Trees, Graphs, etc.)

 ✅ Important Algorithms (Sorting, Searching, DP, Graph algorithms, etc.)